Air France Flight 8969

-Air France Flight 8969 (Operation Rock Climber) was an Air France flight that was hijacked on 24 December 1994 by the Armed Islamic Group of Algeria (GIA) at Houari Boumediene Airport, Algiers.
+Air France Flight 8969 (Operation Rock Climber) was an Air France Airbus A300 flight that was hijacked on 24 December 1994 at Houari Boumediene Airport, Algiers.
 The militants murdered three passengers and their intention was either to detonate the aircraft over the Eiffel Tower or the Tour Montparnasse in Paris.
-When the aircraft reached Marseille, the GIGN, a tier one counterterrorism and hostage rescue unit of the French National Gendarmerie, stormed the plane and killed all four hijackers.
+When the aircraft reached Marseille, the GIGN, a counterterrorism and hostage rescue unit of the French National Gendarmerie, stormed the plane and killed all four hijackers.
 The incident led to Air France halting their flights to Algeria until 2004, two years after the end of the Algerian Civil War.

 Background

 Algeria was in a state of civil war at the time of the hijacking.
 Aircraft flying to Algeria faced the possibility of missile attacks.
 As a result, Air France's flights to Algeria had crews composed entirely of people who volunteered for the route.

 Aircraft and crew

 The aircraft involved was a 14-year old Airbus A300B2-1C, registered as F-GBEC with MSN 104 and was equipped with two General Electric CF6-50C2R engines.

 Bernard Dhellemme, aged 51, was the captain of the flight.
 Jean-Paul Borderie was the copilot, and Alain Bossuat was the flight engineer.